Consumer Debt Statistics that Highlight America’s Debt Crisis

 Sound familiar?
 That’s because your credit card uses the revolving debt model.
 Credit card debt statistics and studies show that, unfortunately, many Americans still don’t understand the risks of using a credit card and not paying their bills on time.

-4. The total non-revolving consumer debt of US citizens is now more than $3 trillion.
+The total non-revolving consumer debt of US citizens is now $3.12 trillion.

 Non-revolving debts are paid off in fixed monthly installments.
 This is usually the case with bank loans.
 Consumers can often choose between fixed and variable interest rates.